 Description

-Reynard is a mixture of procedurally generated action RPG and a Tower Defense genre with roguelite elements.
-It has been influenced by classics such as The Legend of Zelda and an indie classic - The Binding of Isaac.
+Reynard is a mixture of procedurally generated Action RPG and Tower Defense with rogue-like elements.
+It was influenced by classics such as The Legend of Zelda and an indie classic – The Binding of Isaac.

-Game is based around fast paced combat, challenging enemies and procedurally generated levels.
-Leveling up rewards player with additional items in the starting dungeon and boss coins that can be spent on unlocking perks and tower blueprints.
+The game is based around fast paced combat, challenging enemies and procedurally generated levels.
+Leveling up rewards the player with additional items for the starting dungeon as well as boss coins that can be spent on unlocking perks and tower blueprints.

 Players can enhance their weapons by using runes with different effects.
-For an example if a player has a sword with rune slots he can modify it's end attack by inserting different type of runes – So… hitting an enemy can cause him to catch fire, spread the fire amongs the enemies and allies, knock him over the room, slow its movement speed and heal you – all at the same time.
+For instance, if a player has a sword with rune slots, he can modify its end attack by inserting different types of runes – So… hitting an enemy can cause them to catch on fire, spread the fire amongst friends and foes alike, knock them over the room, slow their movement speed and heal you – all at the same time.

-To sum it up Reynard offers:
+To sum it up, Reynard offers:

 Countless proceduraly generated dungeons, TD maps and runes.